W-ptra/SEA_Salon/README.md

 Admin123
 ```
 # Docker Usage
-I personally recommended this, as I awalys use it almost on all my project eliminate the term `It work on my machine`.
+I personally recommended this, as I awalys use it almost on all my project.It eliminate the term `It work on my machine`.
 1. Create Network and databases container
 ```
 sudo docker network create seasalon_network